DrThomasAger/smile/README.md

   | [ChatGPT (OpenAI)](https://chatgpt.com/)      |             ✓             |

 **Just copy and paste the quick start example into one of the chats above, or check [here](#portability-and-compatibility) for alternative options.**

+# Prompt Engineering With (: Smile

+## Name Tags

+In ***(: Smile*** we instruct the model to use a name tag representing its role.

+This acts as an initial handshake confirming that the model will act as an agent of reciprocity.

+If it doesn't use the name tag, that means it hasn't agreed to follow the instructions.

+ In ***(: Smile***, we let the model know up front  that by providing the name tag, it agrees to abide by our instructions and role.

+1. A model that provides a name tag consistently  effectively follows instructions.
+2. A model that does not provide a name tag after being provided a ***(: Smile*** prompt has misunderstood the instructions and will not follow them consistently.
+3. If the model doesn't provide the name tag, the prompt text needs to change.

+This handshake immediately establishes agreement between the mind of the model and the intention of the prompt.

+Then, when the model recreates that name tag, it also reminds itself of the instructions associated with it.
+Every time the response is generated, it has a token steering its response toward the instructions.
+This also allows existing foundation models with a personality (Like ChatGPT) to be 'overriden' more effectively, as it immediately shifts them out of their "normal" generation pattern that statistically leads to more refusals and 'safe' behaviour.

 ## But Seriously...
 Why Emoticons?